Hacker0x01/docs.hackerone.com/docs/hackers/hacktivity.md

 id: "hackers/hacktivity"
 ---

 [Hacktivity](https://hackerone.com/hacktivity?sort_type=popular&filter=type%3Aall&page=1&range=forever) is HackerOne's community feed that showcases hacker activity on HackerOne.
-You can view:
-* Reports of disclosed vulnerabilities
-* The hacker that submitted the vulnerability
-* The associated program
-* The awarded bounty amount
-* The severity of the vulnerability

-It serves as a resource that enables you to search for reports regarding programs and weaknesses you're interested in so that you can see how specific weaknesses were exploited in various programs.
+It also serves as a resource that enables you to search for reports regarding programs and weaknesses you're interested in so that you can see how specific weaknesses were exploited in various programs.

 ![hacktivity page](./images/hacktivity-1c.png)